shawngraham/cdh2020/content/en/tutorials/command-line-mac.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-This may take a while to install-- to verify it's installed, just type `brew` and see if gives you a list of possbile commands like so:
+This may take a while to install-- to verify it's installed, just type `brew` and see if gives you a list of possible commands like so:

 ![](images/command-line/cmdlnm8.png)

-I WILL show you quickly how to install something using brew just so you know what a finshed install state looks like, and if you follow along with this part then you'll have a fun way to mess with your friends!
+I WILL show you quickly how to install something using brew just so you know what a finished install state looks like, and if you follow along with this part then you'll have a fun way to mess with your friends!

 To install via brew, the command will start with `brew`, summoning the package manager.